 On current versions of Orca, you have to use 'orca -s' to enter the setup.
 I did not configure Orca.
 It starts with the default settings.

 When you configured Orca (and other stuff) and you want to automatically restore these settings when you boot, then you have to save the settings with the following command:

 tar cfz /root.tar.gz /root

-When you booted from a writeable drive (USB drive, network share, ...) then copy the file /root.tar.gz to the /media/ploplinux/opt/ directory. startbrl will extract this file during the boot and all your settings will be restored.
+When you booted from a writeable drive (USB drive, network share, ...) then copy the file '/root.tar.gz' to the '/media/ploplinux/opt/' directory.
+The script 'setupcustomsettings' will extract this file during the boot and all your settings will be restored.

 © 2017 by Elmar Hanlhofer